-In addition to event tracking, this tab also presents key indicators of the system's life status, including parameters such as Travel Accumulation, Cycle Counter, and System On Time.
+In addition to event tracking, this tab also presents key indicators of the system's life status, including parameters such as Travel Accumulation, Cycle Counter, System On Time or PST related counters.
 These metrics offer a comprehensive view of the device's usage over time.